Griezmann gives Atletico win in first match at new home | FOX Sports

 EVEN DERBY

-The Valencia derby ended 1-1 between Levante and Valencia.
+The Valencia derby between Levante and Valencia ended 1-1.
 The result left both teams also even in the standings.

 WINLESS DEPORTIVO